Acute Monoblastic Leukemia (AmoL)

 Offers Telehealth

 Marina Konopleva, MD, Phd, is Professor, Oncology, Professor, Molecular Pharmacology, Director, Leukemia Program and Co-Director, Blood Cancer Institute, at Montefiore Einstein.
 Her clinic focus centers on treating patients with hematologic malignancies, with an emphasis on acute myeloid and acute lymphoblastic leukemia.
 She has additional expertise in treating patients with high-risk myelodysplastic syndrome and chronic myeloid leukemia.
 Dr. Konopleva is rated as an Elite provider by MediFind in the treatment of Acute Monoblastic Leukemia (AmoL).
-Her top areas of expertise are Acute Myeloid Leukemia (AML), Leukemia, Myelodysplastic Syndrome (MDS), Bone Marrow Aspiration, and Bone Marrow Transplant.
+She is also highly rated in 25 other conditions, according to our data.
+Her clinical expertise encompasses Acute Myeloid Leukemia (AML), Leukemia, Myelodysplastic Syndrome (MDS), Bone Marrow Aspiration, and Bone Marrow Transplant.

 Elite in Acute Monoblastic Leukemia (AmoL)